statshero/data-projects/README.md

 ### The _Open Rail Performance Index_, a failed study

 An example of a failed study because we never managed to publish the results.
-It was titled *How the UK could gain up to £387 million per year* and then it got political.
+Not everything is always a success, and I hope others can related to this.
+The study was titled *How the UK could gain up to £387 million per year* and then it got political.
 The upshot: I learned a lot about R, the train industry and the value of travel time savings.

 <a href="https://en.wikipedia.org/wiki/Self-censorship" target="_blank">
 <img src="https://raw.githubusercontent.com/statzhero/data-projects/master/assets/historic-passenger-numbers.png" alt="" width="880" height="220"></a>